nelsonjchen/color_cal_re/README.md

 #### gl-renderer-src

-GL Renderer has the log strings for the color calibration data with comma's modifications.
+`gl-renderer.so` has the log strings for the color calibration data with comma's modifications.
+This is linked by `weston`.

 `gl-renderer-src/comma-modified-decompiled.c` is the decompiled with Ghidra's decompiler.